xn--nding-jua/egocart/Readme.md

 # eGoCart

-## Information

-This project is within the early planning-phase.
-More information will follow.

-Rough time-schedule:
-* July 2023: first tests with TI Motorware (Already done.
-Sensorless BLDC is rotating with working speed-controller controlled via SCI/UART)
-* August 2023: test with LAUNCHXL-F280049C and BOOSTXL-DRV8320RS.
-Design of the hardware (two 3-phase-inverters with voltage/current-measurement, gate-drivers and MOSFETs)
-* September 2023: test of the design and programming of the headup-display
-* October 2023: whole system working

 ## Overview

-This repository contains a BLDC-Motor-Controller with field-oriented-motor-control (FOC) using the TI C2000 TMS320F280049 with InstaSPIN-FOC control.
-This control is able to auto-detect a connected motor or can use a predefined motor.
+This repository contains a BLDC-Motor-Controller with field-oriented-motor-control (FOC) using the TI C2000 TMS320F280049 with InstaSPIN-FOC control using a TI DRV8320RS SPI-Gatedrive.

-The C2000 microcontroller receives its set-points either via SCI/UART based on a simple ASCII-command-system or via an analog-input.
-Via SCI/UART it will return status-information about voltages, currents, speed, temperature, motor-parameter and more.
-A headup-display is implemented using a RaspberryPi Zero and python.
+The C2000 microcontroller receives its set-points either via SCI/UART based on a simple ASCII-command-system.
+Via SCI/UART it will return status-information about status-information for a planned Headup-Display.

-(Planned) Features:
+## (Planned) Features:
+* [x] input-voltages either 24V, 36V or 48V with input-currents of up to 20A (1kW@48V)
-* field-oriented-motor-control using TI InstaSPIN-FOC, TI Motorware and CodeComposerStudio 12.4
+* [x] field-oriented-motor-control using TI InstaSPIN-FOC, TI Motorcontrol-SDK v5.0 and CodeComposerStudio 12.4
-* speed-controlled (auto-cruise) or torque-controlled
+* [x] speed-controller controlled via SCI
-* two full-featured B6-inverters to control up to two motors independently
+* [ ] two full-featured B6-inverters to control up to two motors independently.
+Up to now I'm using two TI BOOSTXL-DRV8320RS for testing
-* touchscreen headup-display using a RaspberryPi Zero
+* [ ] touchscreen headup-display using a RaspberryPi Zero.
+Up to now there is a Windows-GUI programmed in Delphi 7 that can be used to control the hardware

-* input-voltages either 24V, 36V or 48V with input-currents of up to 20A (1kW@48V)
+## Commands
+* Set forward-speed for motor 1/2: AS0xxxxE / AS1xxxxE (with xxxx between 0rpm and 9999rpm)
+* Set reverse-speed for motor 1/2: AR0xxxxE / AR1xxxxE (with xxxx between 0rpm and 9999rpm)
+* Set maximum acceleration for motor 1/2: AA0xxxxE / AA1xxxxE (with xxxx between 0rpm/s and 9999rpm/s)
+* Start/Stop system: AFM0003E / AFM0000E
+* Read data for motor 1/2: AV00000E / AV10000E
+* Get general information about the control: AI00000E

-## Instructions
+## Instructions to use this project
 * Download and install TI CodeComposerStudio from https://www.ti.com/tool/download/CCSTUDIO (v12.4 has been used for compiling)
 * Download and install TI C2000Ware from https://www.ti.com/tool/C2000WARE
 * Download and install TI C2000Ware-Motorcontrol-SDK from https://www.ti.com/tool/C2000WARE-MOTORCONTROL-SDK